Tuesday February 25, 2020

 Comparing and contrasting recent cases from England, the USA, Hong Kong, Switzerland, New Zealand and Australia, as to whether Family Judges are finally giving respect to trusts on divorce.

-Tina Wüstemann - Bär & Karrer AG
+Tina Wüstemann - Bär & Karrer Ltd

 Andrea Moja - SLCLEX